 The primary goal of Child Protection Services is to help ensure the safety and well-being of children.
 Social workers investigate allegations of maltreatment (physical, sexual, emotional) and provide necessary interventions, supports and services to families.
-These include:

 When there is concern of child abuse by a parent, social workers assess the risk to the child.
 The assessment of risk involves some of the most critical decisions that are made in the protective intervention program.
 The social worker, together with the family, develops a plan to reduce the identified risk.
 All decisions to intervene with the family are made in the best interest of the child.

 Voluntary care agreements are intended to be used in situations when a parent is unable to care for their child and need time to seek help or resolve any issues in the family home that could place the child’s safety, health or well-being at risk.